Ohmnivore/HxCLAP/README.md

 trace(test_bool._v); //traces true`

 This example was really basic, HxCLAP can power an application that requires much more advanced parsing.
-Check out src/Main.hx to see examples.
+Check out src/Main.hx for examples.

 ### TODO:
 * Document CmdArg subclasses